stealthbay/InstagramWhoDoesNotFollowBack/README.md

 Why Use This Script:
 * Will make your life easier
+* You don't have to use shady 3rd party apps that may steal your data or IG account
+* This is a safe app, it does not access your IG account in any way
 * Will help you clean out accounts you follow that you may not want to follow any longer
 * Let you figure out who unfollowed you and people you may also want to unfollow back :smile: